-A system based on restorative justice would be similar to the present one, with one change in procedure, one significant addition, and one major change.
+"A system based on restorative justice would be similar to the present one, with one change in procedure, one significant addition, and one major change.
 Precedents for all these are already in existence.

-The change in procedure... is... prosecution would proceed only when adequate reparation was not forthcoming from the offender.
+"The change in procedure... is... prosecution would proceed only when adequate reparation was not forthcoming from the offender.

-The addition would be local mediation services...
+"The addition would be local mediation services...

-The major change would be that the primary purpose of the courts would be restoration of the community and the individual victim, where there is one, rather than punishment of the offender (Wright, 1991, p.
-117).
+"The major change would be that the primary purpose of the courts would be restoration of the community and the individual victim, where there is one, rather than punishment of the offender (Wright, 1991, p.
+117)."
 So argues one writer in the field.
 Seen this way, the transition seems within reach.

-Ruth Morris however, demurs:

-The description suggests an approach of attrition...
+Ruth Morris however, demurs: "The description suggests an approach of attrition...

-Attrition has not worked as a model for abolition, and I fear it will not work to install restorative justice....
+"Attrition has not worked as a model for abolition, and I fear it will not work to install restorative justice....

-The cravings of the press, the judiciary, and the general public to appease the social pain of conflict and wounding by destructive vengeance overshadows (sic) all appeals for restraint.
+"The cravings of the press, the judiciary, and the general public to appease the social pain of conflict and wounding by destructive vengeance overshadows (sic) all appeals for restraint.
 It (sic) also overpowers legislative gimmicks to promote prison reduction.
 We have to change the basic paradigm.....
-(1995, pp. 286, 287 & 288).
+(1995, pp. 286, 287 & 288)."
+Instead, she calls for a radical "penal abolition28" which will lead to "transformative justice" (her favoured term) for everyone.